 Access to the OTP test system administrative interface.

 Access to a MAC resource to answer development, testing or certification questions that arise during the development and integration phase.
+The MAC resource will provide responses to questions within one (1) business day.

 Out of Scope